Supporting need. Releasing potential. Making a difference.

 Chris Wilder’s animation helped the film THE BIGGER PICTURE win a BAFTA and be shortlisted for an Oscar – but then he found himself short of funds for his next project.
 So a successful application for a Gane grant has enabled him to buy a mountain of masking tape for his figure-making, and saved the day.

-In the summer of 2012 artist Abi Oni set up ‘Splish, Splash, Splosh!’, a range of art workshops for families and people interested in being creative.
+In 2012 artist Abi Oni set up ‘Splish, Splash, Splosh!’, a range of art workshops for families and people interested in being creative.
 It made a really important addition to activities at The Fold, a Bransford community enterprise providing “an inspirational space” including art and crafts near Worcester, where Abi was already working as an artist.

 Alec was the outstanding student of his year – very community oriented, technically skilled, and really eager to develop his skills and engage in all the activities offered to the full.
 This suited him ideally for the brief for the award.
 He looks forward to being one of the judges himself next year.